jeffboody/spp-mirror/readme.md

 Since the Bluesmirf is not capable of automatically reseting the Arduino we must manually reset the Arduino to enter the bootloader.

-1. start the spp mirror app
+1. start the Serial Mirror app
-2. connect to the Bluetooth spp device and ensure net is listening
+2. connect to the Bluetooth device and ensure net is listening
 3. switch to terminal
 4. press Arduino reset button
 5. wait ~100ms then start upload